 That’s it!
 Wait for 10-15 min and see the magic.

-- Visual Studio 2015 (any edition, I used Professional version)
+- Visual Studio 2015 (any edition, I used the Professional version)

 - ASP.Net MVC app created from VS2015 MVC template